 If you live in one of the other 21 states in which you have a legal right to use medical or recreational marijuana, you are still at risk of having your children removed from your custody for smoking pot.

-Keeping your marijuana locked up and out of reach of your children not only protects their health, it may also help you in the worst-case custody battle scenario, as well.
+Keeping your marijuana locked up and out of reach of your children not only helps to protect their health, it may also help you in the worst-case custody battle scenario.